Welcome to Central Christian Church

 I would like to direct you to this link from the Brookings Institute.
 I do not, in any way, support doing away with policing.
 "Defunding the police" is, in my opinion, a bad title, because it does not adequately address the real issues.
 Reallocation of funds is a better way of explaining the process.

 However, in some cities, the institution of policing needs radical change to support our brothers and sisters of color who are directly targeted because of the color of their skin.
-Coming from New Orleans, in the 1980's and again in the 2012 (as well as growing up in the deep south), I was exposed to a corrupt police system that was involved in drug trafficking as well as other abuses of power.
+Coming from New Orleans, in the 1980's through the 90's and again from 2012-2017 (as well as growing up in the deep south), I was exposed to a corrupt police system that was involved in drug trafficking as well as other abuses of power.
 The Federal Government was called in and what proceeded was a consent degree that was highly critical of the police department and drained millions of dollars to correct the problem.

 We live in a relatively small community, surrounded by other, even smaller communities.
 We are an overly white community where we see police as our friends.
 However, for so many people of color, this is not the case.
 So please, keep an open mind!
 In my opinion, we are in the midst of a turn in this country to resolve issues that concern people of color that, in our every day "white" lives, we do not have to deal with.
 When I'm challenged with my preconceptions, I always go to the ones who are bare the front of injustice.
 I challenge all of you to do the same.
 We are all so wrapped up in our own bubbles of information that we rarely go outside them to seek the "other."
 Our faith demands that we respond to the "other" in all situations.

 In the words of the Apostle Paul to the church in Galatia: "There is no Jew or Gentile.
 There is no slave or free person.
 There is no male or female.
 That’s because you are all one in Christ Jesus."
 This is our call!
 Christ Jesus called us to a higher ethic, an ethic of love and compassion.
-I abhor violence in any way and do not support it, but we must remember that many of our sisters and brothers of color, as well as "white allies," are demonstrating peacefully.
-Please, as we go through this historic moment, I implore all of you to go to the gospels and to be reminded that Jesus taught us to care for all.
+I ABHOR violence in any way and DO NOT support it, but we must remember that MANY of our sisters and brothers of color, as well as "white allies," are demonstrating peacefully.
+Please, as we go through this historic moment, I implore all of you to go to the gospels and to be reminded that Jesus taught us to care for all, especially the marginalized.